The Pre- and Post-Op Guidance You Deserve

 A concentrated laser is used to shape and sculpt the cornea, which can help make vision clearer for adults who suffer from nearsightedness, farsightedness, or astigmatism.

 A wide array of corrective procedures that can help address and repair a detached or damaged retina.
 These are multivariate and complex, and it’s recommended that you consult your eye doctor about the specifics of what would work best for you if you’re thinking of getting retina surgery.

 Often used to correct strabismus—the condition where the eyes don’t move as a pair—this procedure helps strengthen the eye muscles by either removing sections of defunct muscles or reattaching muscles to a different point in the eye.

 Modern eye surgeries are far more safe and effective than their 1800 B.C. ancestors were, but they are still highly intensive procedures that should be considered, at times, as final alternatives.
-There are many therapies and other corrective measures that can help cure or relieve eye conditions and diseases before surgery is necessary.
-However, if you truly feel that eye surgery is the last, or the best, possible option for you, contact your eye doctor and schedule an assessment to see what they have to say.
+Many therapies and other corrective measures can help cure or relieve eye conditions and diseases before surgery is necessary.
+However, if you genuinely feel that eye surgery is the last or the best possible option for you, contact your eye doctor and schedule an assessment to see what they have to say.

 Give us a call at 319-359-3307 or Book Online Here